akshatjaipuria/Mask-and-Depth-Prediction/README.md

 ## Data Loader
 The very first step is how we load data to train the model.
 Since it's a custom dataset, the dataloder had to be written according to my folder structure.
 The images that are to be loaded include bg, fg_bg, mask and depths.
 This <a href="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/model/data_loader.py" target="_blank">`File`</a> can be referred for the code.

 On a brief note, I use the PIL library to load the images.
 We have 100 bg, 400k fg_bg, 400k masks and 400k depth.
 Onle one bg images corresponds to 4000 images from each of the other categories.
 Instead of making copies of bg, I decided to play with the index to make that work with 100 images only 😆.
-The images are in such order that fg_bg, mask and depth from index 0-3999, 4000-7999, 8000-11999 ... correspond to bg at index 0, 1, 2, ...
-The simple solution is to chnage the bg index as:
+The images are in such order that fg_bg, mask and depth from index 0-3999, 4000-7999, 8000-11999 ... correspond to bg at index 0, 1, 2, ... respectively.
+A simple solution is to chnage the bg index as:
 ```Python
 bg_index = int(index / 4000)
 ```